 Job details matter, too.

 Dell sought stories of empowerment to show exactly what interns do at work.
 Dell intern Derek Nalodka describes his work reviewing the IT budgets and how he figured out ways to save the company money, time, and headache.
 This brings to life the job description and allows intern candidates to picture themselves doing the work, too, next summer.
-In fact, go ahead and show them what working for you looks like.

 The college student who knows what they want to do with the rest of their life is, well, lucky and not typical.
 Showing them your internship experience can catapult them to a world of options and paths within your company.